TCS Q2 Net Slips 2% To Rs 6,446 Cr On Banks, Retail Softness

-The company said that revenues on the domestic front were flat and expressed "concern" on the Government business, blaming the way the contracts are structured and also the seasonality element which leads to dips in business.
+The company said domestic revenues slipped 6.8 per cent over the preceding quarter and now contribute 6.3 per cent of the overall pie.
+It expressed "concern" on the government business, blaming the way the contracts are structured and also the seasonality element which leads to dips in business.

 The company, which is the crown jewel of the USD 104 billion salt-to-software Tata Group, declared a dividend of Rs 7 per share and set October 26 as the record date.

 Analysts at domestic brokerage Emkay Global said the numbers are ahead of its estimates, welcoming the surge in the margins.

 The TCS stock gained 1.92 per cent to close at Rs 2,548.55 on the BSE.
 PTI AA KRK ABM

 Disclaimer: This story has not been edited by BW staff and is auto-generated from a syndicated feed.